Dashiel Carrera

 ARTIST / RESEARCHER: Writing, Human-Computer Interaction, Media Art, Music

 Dashiel Carrera is a Half-Argentinean novelist, media artist, musician, and HCI researcher.
-His experimental writing and new media explore the intersection of language, sound, and logic.
+His experimental writing and new media explore the intersection of language, sound, memory, and family.

-The author of the novel The Deer (Dalkey Archive Press) and an editor at Conjunctions, his fiction, essays, and other writing have appeared in Los Angeles Review of Books, LitHub, FENCE, BOMB, Brooklyn Rail and elsewhere.
+The author of the novel The Deer (Dalkey Archive Press) and an editor at Conjunctions, his fiction, essays, and other writing have appeared in Los Angeles Review of Books, LitHub, FENCE, BOMB, Brooklyn Rail and has been supported by Breadloaf, the BANFF Centre and WordTheatre.
 He studied Literary Arts and Computer Science at Brown University, where he was mentored by Carole Maso.
-He also earned an MFA in Fiction from Virginia Tech where he won the Emily Morrison Prize in Poetry and taught Creative Writing and Electronic Literature.
 His literary agent is Chris Fischbach, former publisher of Coffee House Press.